This resource has been fully reviewed and updated by a member of The Open Sanctuary Project’s staff as of October 15th, 2021

 Wood Stains And Paints

 Some wood stains and paints can be toxic to residents.
 Turkeys may try to peck at painted or stained surfaces and can become ill if the stain or paint is toxic.
-When painting or staining fencing or the exteriors of buildings, look for products that are specially made for barns and fencing and listed as animal or “livestock” friendly.
-If you choose to paint the interior of an enclosure, we suggest you opt for a zero VOC paint- some are even labeled “pet friendly.”
+When painting or staining fencing or the exteriors of buildings, look for products that are specially made for barns and fencing and listed as animal or “Another term for farmed animals; different regions of the world specify different species of farmed animals as “livestock”.” friendly.
+If you choose to paint the interior of an enclosure, we suggest you opt for a zero VOC paint- some are even labeled “An animal who spends regular time with humans in their home and life for companionship or human pleasure.
+Typically a small subset of animal species are considered to be pets by the general public. friendly.”
 Turkeys are very sensitive to fumes and should be kept away from freshly painted or stained areas until you are certain there are no residual fumes.